arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - **Secure communication**: The onboard module incorporates various security protocols such as WEP, WPA, WPA2, and WPA3, ensuring robust data encryption and protection against unauthorized access during wireless communication.
 - **Antenna connector**: Portenta Machine Control devices feature an onboard vertical SMA antenna connector (5-1814832-2) specifically matched for the onboard Wi-Fi® module RF requirements.

 The `Arduino Mbed OS Portenta Boards` core has a built-in library that lets you use the onboard Wi-Fi® module right out of the box: the [`WiFi` library](https://www.arduino.cc/reference/en/libraries/wifi/).
-Let's walk through an example code demonstrating some of the module's capabilities.
+Let's walk through an example sketch demonstrating some of the module's capabilities.

 The sketch below enables a Portenta Machine Control device to connect to the Internet via Wi-Fi® (like the Ethernet example).
 Once connected, it performs a `GET` request to the [`ip-api.com`](https://ip-api.com/) server to fetch details related to its IP address.
 It then parses the received JSON object using the [`Arduino_JSON` library](https://github.com/arduino-libraries/Arduino_JSON) to extract key IP details: IP address, city, region, and country.
 This data is then printed to the Arduino IDE's Serial Monitor.